 A malformed TCP packet is not seen as a new TCP connection by the appliance.
 These are simply dropped which is not rate limited.
 The actual limitation in this case is the size of the pipe feeding Appgate SDP.
-The appliances are designed to support 10Gbit NICs; valid users would start to see degraded performance once the pipe is full.
+The appliances are designed to support up to 25Gbit NICs; valid users would start to see degraded performance once the pipe is full.

-Appgate SDP offers the option of a TCP-based SPA mode to protect the Client port.
+Appgate SDP offers the option of a TCP based SPA mode to protect the system TCP port.
 SPA requires a special packet to be presented before a TLS session can be established.
-These TCP packets are handled by the Proxyd process in the Appliance who decides if they are valid or not.

-Proxyd is a very light process which can handle far in excess of 2000 SPA packets per second.
+These TCP packets are handled by the proxyd process in the appliance which decides if they are valid or not. proxyd is a very light process which can handle far in excess of 2000 SPA packets per second.
 This means the operating system limit of 2000 new TCP connections per second applies in exactly the same way as if SPA was not in use.

-Resiliency
+3. Resiliency

-Instead of thinking of a DoS attack from the perspective of an individual appliance it is better to consider how to deploy Appgate SDP as a whole.
+Instead of thinking of a DoS attack from the perspective of an individual appliance it is better to consider how to deploy the Appgate SDP system as a whole.

 Appgate SDP has a stateless token-based architecture.
-This architecture choice complements the distributed nature of

-Zero Trust Network Access solutions when it comes to DoS resiliency.
+This architecture choice complements the distributed nature of Software Defined Perimeter type solutions when it comes to DoS resiliency.
 There are a number of reasons for this:

-- Once a user has received their tokens from a Controller, it can be taken off line until the tokens need renewal without the user noticing.
+- When UDP-SPA is used, all Appgate appliances don't have any responding ports to the open internet, making it much harder for attackers to find a valid DDoS target. - Once a user has received their tokens from a Controller, it can be taken off line until the tokens need renewal without the user noticing.
 An attack on a Controller may prevent new users receiving tokens but existing users will be unaffected.
-(Remember-Appgate SDP users are normally logged in automatically, so most users will be of the latter type). - There is no real-time communication between appliances, so short term interference in the form of DoS attacks can go unnoticed by the appliances and their users. - Normally, multiple Gateways are configured per site and the Client chooses an available one automatically.
-An attack on a Gateway will go unnoticed by new users who will simply connect to alternative one on that site. - For established Gateway sessions Appgate SDP supports (stateful) failover.
-This is Client-based, so a sudden attack on a Gateway effectively removes it from the available Gateways on a site.
-Established users will simply be switched to another available one on that site-even preserving the state of their connection if that feature is enabled.
+(Remember - Appgate SDP users are normally signed in automatically, so most users will be of the latter type). - There is no real-time communication between appliances, so short term interference in the form of DoS attacks can go unnoticed by the appliances and their users. - Normally, multiple Gateways are configured per Site and the Client chooses an available one automatically.
+An attack on a Gateway will go unnoticed by new users who will simply connect to alternative one on that Site or to the fallback Site if one is configured. - For established Gateway sessions Appgate SDP supports (stateful) failover.
+This is Client based, so a sudden attack on a Gateway effectively removes it from the available Gateways on a Site.
+Established users will simply be switched to another available one on that site - even preserving the state of their connection if that feature is enabled.

-Mitigation
+4. Mitigation